Rzzoo/Rzzoo/README.md

 - 👋 Hi, I’m @Rzzoo
-- 👀 I’m interested in developing discord bots on python
+- 👀 I’m interested in something
-- 📫 How to reach me: Wire: @vgast
+- 📫 How to reach me: https://linktr.ee/rzzoo

 <!---
 Rzzoo/Rzzoo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.